CartoDB/carto-selfhosted/doc/buckets.md

 2. Configure the required CORS [settings](#requirements).

-3. Create an IAM user and generate a programmatic key id and secret.
+3. Create an IAM user and generate a programmatic key ID and secret.

 4. Grant this user with read/write access permissions over the buckets.